davidlohner/Corona_Anleitungen/en/en_Anleitung_Smartphone-als-Visualizer.md

 ---
 ![](https://i.imgur.com/eAg9Fgb.png)

-# Smartphone as Visualizer
+# Smartphone as a Visualizer

 ```
-last update: 31.03.2020
+last update: 07.04.2020
 ```

 Numerous courses take place in lecture format.
-Lecturers write on the blackboard or use a visualizer.
+In lectures teachers usually write on the blackboard or use a visualizer.

 This tutorial shows how you can
-1. "build" a Visualizer with everyday objects and your smartphone,
+1. "build" a Visualizer with everyday objects and your smartphone.
-2. how to record videos with this setup to record your lecture yourself
+2. record videos with this setup to record your lecture yourself.

 In addition, you will receive some tips that you should follow for the recording.